Concussion Specialists Eugene

 About Concussion

-Concussion symptoms can include headaches, dizziness, brain fog, and exercise intolerance, and they often involve both the brain and the neck.
-Physical therapy supports recovery with vestibular and balance work, vision strategies, and a graded return-to-activity plan.
-The goal is a safe, confident return to sport and daily life.
+Concussion symptoms can include headaches, dizziness, brain fog, and exercise intolerance.
+Physical therapy supports recovery with vestibular, balance, and vision strategies plus a graded return-to-activity plan for daily life and sport.

 Expected Recovery Window